RobertSichomba/image_classifier/README.md

 ## Overview

 This project aims to create an accurate and efficient image classifier.
-It leverages convolutional neural networks (CNNs) to process and analyze image data, achieving [accuracy percentage]% accuracy on the test dataset.
+It leverages convolutional neural networks (CNNs) to process and analyze image data, achieving 99.6% accuracy on the test dataset.

 ---